 Dr. Myra A. Logan (1908-1977) made history in 1943 by becoming the first woman to operate on a human heart.
 Logan was born in Tuskegee, Alabama.
 Her father was the treasurer of Tuskegee Institute.
 Her mother was well known suffragist and health care advocate.
 Her mother also had a college degree, which would have been rare at that time.
 Logan earned an MS in psychology from Columbia University.
 She then was awarded a scholarship to attend New York Medical College.
 She graduated in 1933 and completed an internship at Harlem Hospital in the emergency room.
 Continue reading “Dr. Myra Adele Logan: First Woman To Perform Open Heart Surgery”→

-Florence Goodenough (1886-1959) was an African American Psychologist.
-She was born in Honesdale Pennsylvania.
-She was the youngest of 9 children and her parents were farmers.
+Born in 1886 in Honesdale, Pennsylvania, Goodenough was an African American Psychologist.
+She was the youngest of 9 children.
+Her parents were farmers.
 Goodenough obtained her Bachelors Degree in 1908 from Millersville Pennsylvania Normal School.
 She then attended Columbia University where she graduated with her Bachelor of Science degree in 1920 and an M.A. in 1921.
 She then worked in several public schools as the director of research (school psychologist).
 Goodenough later obtained her Ph.D at Stanford.
 She was heavily involved in Lewis Terman’s giftedness research and was a significant contributor to the work.
 She graduated from Stanford in 1924.
-She accepted a position at the Institute of Child Welfare at University of Minnesota.
-Goodenough remained at University of Minnesota until her retirement in 1947.
+She accepted a position at the Institute of Child Welfare at the University of Minnesota.
+Goodenough remained at the University of Minnesota until her retirement in 1947.
 Continue reading “Florence Goodenough: Pioneer In The Field Of Intelligence Testing For Children”→

 Onesimus was an enslaved African.
 He was owned by Cotton Mather, a Puritan minister in Boston.
 His knowledge of traditional African healing practices helped to save many people from a small pox epidemic in 1721.
 Onesimus informed his owner about the centuries old inoculation procedure practiced in Africa.
 The process involved extracting material from the pustule of someone who was infected and scratching it into the skin of someone who was unaffected.
 The intentional introduction of the disease inoculated the person, providing them with immunity from the disease.
 For some, there was no reaction.
 In most other cases, a mild non fatal form of the disease occurred.